-- First Objective – Use PWA discovery results to Change the Conversation and Shift Expectations beyond a default training solution using current state performance restrainers confirmed across the learning performance ecosystem.
+- First Objective – Use PWA discovery results to Change the Conversation and Shift Expectations beyond default training solutions using current state performance restrainers confirmed across the learning performance ecosystem.
 See Figure 2 below.
-Note that “Training” represents only a fraction of the attributes within the People/Capability category; therefore in this example, the transfer of knowledge and skills is contributing less than 20% of the performance issues.
+Note that “Training” represents only a fraction of the attributes within the People/Capability category; therefore in this example, the transfer of knowledge and skills only contributes something less than 20% to impacting performance issues.

-- Second Objective – A blended Recommendation Road Map to facilitate collaboration among the Strategist role and the ID/DEV team for finalizing a detailed design.
-The PWA promotes 7-Right Things (See Figure 3 below) while preserving compatibility with existing agile design methodologies like:
+- Second Objective – A blended Recommendation Solution Road Map to facilitate collaboration among the Strategist role and the ID/DEV teams for finalizing detailed design.
+The PWA promotes integration of 7-Right Things (See Figure 3 below) while preserving compatibility with existing agile design methodologies like: